What makes a Dandy Hybrid special?

 Archtop guitars are built with the same floating bridge / tailpiece design as violins, cellos manolins etc. That's the key to their strong projection and clear tone.
 But this design has a downside when used on a plucked instrument ... "clanginess".

 Flattop guitars with their push-pin bridges produce overtones that smooth out sound but at the expense of clarity and volume.
 Dandy Hybrids combine elements of Flattop and Archtop guitars to make sound that lives in both worlds.
-The strings push energy into the domed soundboard through a raised ebony bridge and terminate with the light weight tailpiece.
+The strings push energy into the domed soundboard through a raised ebony bridge and terminate with either a light weight tailpiece or at our newly designed "Anchor Bridge".
 “Zero” fret assures spot-on intonation with maximum playability.

 What is a “Hybrid”?